-Parkinson and her co-authors, Adam Kleinbaum and Thalia Wheatley of Dartmouth College used a measure called social distance to define the friendship networks of 279 graduate students.
+Parkinson and her co-authors, Adam Kleinbaum and Thalia Wheatley of Dartmouth College, used a measure called social distance to define the friendship networks of 279 graduate students.
 Four months into their academic semester, Parkinson asked the students to consider an online list of their classmates and click on their friends.
 This Facebookian measure can be used to count how closely tied two individuals are based on their degree of social connection.
-Social distance, similar to “Six Degrees of Separation” (or, alternatively, of Kevin Bacon), expresses how closely tied two individuals are within a larger social group.
+Social distance, similar to six degrees of separation (or, alternatively, of Kevin Bacon), expresses how closely tied two individuals are within a larger social group.

 Consider three people: Bill, Grace and Thomas.
 Bill and Grace are friends.
 Grace and Thomas are also friends.
 But Bill and Thomas have never met.
 In this scenario, Bill & Grace and Grace & Thomas are friends with one degree of separation while Bill & Thomas are two degrees of separation from each other (linked by their mutual friend Grace).

-Parkinson used the questionnaire data to create a network that showed how “far” in social ties each of the students were from one another.
+Parkinson used the questionnaire data to create a network that showed how far in social ties each of the students were from one another.
 These distances ranged from one degree of separation, meaning the students were friends with one another, to five degrees of separation, meaning that to draw a connection between two students in the friendship network, one would have to traverse a chain five friendships long.

-Parkinson then showed 42 of the students a series of short video clips that resembles the way your TV would look if you were flipping through channels: three minutes of the earth from space, a few minutes of journalists debating, some slapstick comedy, a brief interlude watching a soccer match.
+Parkinson then showed 42 of the students a series of short video clips that resemble the way your TV would look if you were flipping through channels: three minutes of the earth from space, a few minutes of journalists debating, some slapstick comedy, a brief interlude watching a soccer match.
 Each student watched the same series of videos while their brain activity was recorded with functional MRI.

-After the scan, Parkinson took the resulting MRI data and separated it based on where it originated in the brain.
+After the scan, Parkinson took the resulting MRI data and separated them based on where they originated in the brain.
 She then created what is known as a time series plot that represents how, on average, a brain region’s activity changed as each student viewed the video sequence.
 With each time series plot in hand, Parkinson could then determine whether an individual’s social relations were correlated with how their brain responded to viewing those videos.

 Parkinson discovered that, indeed, the closer the social tie, the more similarly the student’s brains responded to the videos.
 And interestingly enough, the brain regions that were most similar across friends were those involved in attention and social cognition.
 The take-home: friends think alike.